alex6970/project_automation_v2/README.md

 ## Features and uses 💻

 To run this, you must clone the project and replace all paths with yours (inside the scripts).
-Once your paths are set, create an environement that points to this folder (so you can run the scripts from your CMD by writing `create_project_v2` inside the folder of your choice).
+Once your paths are set, create an environment variable that points to this folder (...\project_automation_v2\src\), so you can run the scripts from your CMD by writing `create_project_v2`.

 <br>